diegopm2000/Java_lab/05-SpringBoot/SpringBoot-19-SpringBoot3-CRUD-HexagonalDDD-SpringCloudConfig-Alt/README.md

 And we have also used __Spring Cloud Config__ to manage the centralized Configuration.

+In this version, the configuration may be loaded from spring cloud config or from local project

 ## 1. Go to H2 console

 Go to this url